KatherineMichel/portfolio/doc/2024-recap.md

 A few years ago, she found out that she was on her way to having debilitating illness.
 She was able to avoid it by getting fit.
 She regularly lifts weights and has an impressive physique.
 She is redefining what it means to be a grandmother.

 When I started using an elliptical, I limited myself to ~70 steps per minute.
 Otherwise, I would get winded.
-Now, I am regularly up to 120+ steps per minute, and when life gets busy, and I go for a few months without exercising properly, I am able to get back to my top performance within just a few sessions.
+Now, I am regularly up to 120+ steps per minute, and when life gets busy for a short time, and I don't exercise regularly, I am able to get back to my top performance within just a few sessions.
 I would love to know the science behind it.

 ![](2024-recap-images/one-day-too-many.png)
 One day too many

-After returning to the gym regularly on May 2nd, by June 1st, I'd already had a personal best on the elliptical and broke that record many times over throughout the year.
+I returned to the gym regularly on May 2nd and added light weight lifting.
+By June 1st, I'd already had a personal best on the elliptical and broke that record many times over throughout the year.

 ![](2024-recap-images/personal-best.jpg)
 Personal best...
 112 steps per minute

 <!--
-Lifting weights

 Personal best by year end
 -->